RyanJulyan/rocket/02_discovery_and_planning_phase/02_design_thinking_template.md

    - **Welcome Email**: Send a warm introduction and set expectations.
    - **Drip Campaigns**: Regularly provide valuable content and soft pitches.
    - **Strong Call-to-Actions**: Encourage readers to take the next step.
-1. **Implement a Content Plan**: Regularly produce and share relevant content to your audience.
+1. **Implement a Content Plan**: Regularly produce and share relevant content with your audience.
    - **Blogging**: Write articles that solve customer problems or provide insights.
    - **Social Media**: Share content that engages and grows your audience.
    - **SEO**: Optimize content for search engines to increase visibility.